-Traditional business roles call for transforming inputs into outputs that can be offered to consumers.
-The roles and responsibilities of a business entity change over time, but it must remain sustainable in order for society to continue benefiting from the efforts and creativity of entrepreneurs and governments.
-Recent growth in a model that is aimed at serving the poor in society has surfaced and mushroomed beyond most expectations.
-The model is known by such names as Microlending, Microcredit, Microfinance, Microcapital, and Social Business.
-This evolving concept has touched off some of the most powerful changes that are occurring in different societies throughout the world.

-Microcredit originally started as a humanitarian and philanthropic concept, but as it matures as a business, it is raising many social, political, and economic questions as well as questions about its purpose.
-This paper will attempt to answer some of the questions, surface the debate on what should be the purpose of microfinance institutions, and questions whether our society has evolved to a new level of capitalism where businesses care for the poor.
+Traditional business roles call for transforming inputs into outputs that can be consumed by the world population.
+The role and responsibility of a business entity change over time.
+However, it always must remain sustainable in order for society to benefit long term from the efforts and creativity of entrepreneurs and governments.
+Recently, a growth in a model that is aimed to serve the poor in society has surfaced and mushroomed beyond most expectations using such names such as Microlending, Microcredit, Microfinance, Microcapital, and Social business.
+The concept has been evolving and may be blossoming some of the changes that are occurring in different societies throughout the world.
+Microcredit originally started as a humanitarian and philanthropic concept, and as it matures as a business, it is raising many social, political and economic questions.
+Some of which this paper attempts to answer.

-One of the debates on its purpose strikes at the heart of the concern.
-The August 2010 issue of "MicroCapital Monitor," contains an editorial by Barbara Magnoni, President of EA Consultants, regarding the initial public offering (IPO) of SKS Microfinance, one of India's largest and the world's fastest-growing microfinance institution (MFI).
-Magnoni writes, "Is the value of microfinance its ability to alleviate poverty, promote financial inclusion or some combination of the two?
+A recent editorial regarding the SKS Microfinance's initial public offering (IPO), one of India's largest and the world's fastest- growing microfinance institutions (MFI), by Barbara Magnoni, President of EA Consultants, which appeared in the August 2010 issue of "MicroCapital Monitor," is at the center of the microfinance industry's debate.
+"Is the value of microfinance its ability to alleviate poverty, promote financial inclusion or some combination of the two?
 If the answer is the former, are profits appropriate?"
 (Magnoni, 2010, p.
 13).
 Magnoni continues by quoting SKS: "If the microfinance industry is going to provide the estimated USD 45 billion of credit needed by the poor, it must tap commercial capital markets - and that means structuring microfinance so that investors can expect a return on their investment" (p.13).

-Some of the questions explored in this paper are from both the political right and left, leaving the question of whether bottom-up entrepreneurialism or collectivist regimentation will triumph.
-In addition, it attempts to answer the following questions: Has human security been redefined?
+Some of the questions explored in this paper are from both the political right and left leaving us with the question of whether bottom-up entrepreneurialism or collectivist regimentation will triumph.
+In addition, it attempts to answer the following questions: Has human security been re-defined?
 Can new profitable markets be created?
-Will the extension of traditional banking credit be redefined in emerging nations?
-Will local economies stimulated by Microcredit expand sufficiently to improve a nation's economy?
-Can a social business be sustainable?
+Will traditional banking credit extension be re-defined in emerging nations?
+Will local economies stimulated by Microcredit expand sufficiently to improve a nation's economy, and can a social business be sustainable?

 This paper examines the background of microfinance from a growth and business purpose perspective.
-It addresses how microfinance affects the perception of self-interest and human security, how it may change merchandising methods in emerging markets, the impact on local economies, and whether microfinancing ventures can be self sustaining.
-Finally, it provides some conclusions and recommendations, but may provide more questions than answers.
+It addresses how it affects our perception of self-interest and human security, how it may change how we merchandise in emerging markets, the impact on local economies, and whether this type of venture can be self sustaining.
+Finally, it provides some conclusions and recommendations.
+However, it may raise more questions than answers.